redbluegames/com.hextantstudios.utilities/README.md

 This repository contains a collection of helpful runtime and editor classes for Unity.

+This fork by Red Blue Games adds a GUI.
+It modifies SelectionHistory to expose its state as needed for the GUI.

 ## Package Manager Installation

 It can be installed from Unity's *Package Manager* using the following Git URL: